 Independent Child Trafficking Advocates (ICTAs) are specialist professionals who support children who have been identified as trafficked or potentially trafficked to navigate the complex systems of social care, immigration and criminal justice.

-The ICTAs provision was trialled by Barnardo’s in 2014 -2015 and we have now established the ICTAs Service in three Early Adopter Sites across England and Wales, commissioned by the Home Office.
+The ICTAs provision was trialed by Barnardo’s in 2014 -2015 and we have now established the ICTAs Service in six Early Adopter Sites across England and Wales, commissioned by the Home Office.

 The role of and ICTA is outlined in s.48 of the Modern Slavery Act 2015 and within the following Home Office interim guidance 2017.

 What do ICTAs do?